bdweix/MiniC-to-Wasm-Compiler/MiniCEval.md

            ; body= to_term expr_var })
 ```

-**Questions for Muller: A) We didn't want to run this on the entire program because we want to keep some of the original variable names for debugging purposes?
+**Questions: A) We didn't want to run this on the entire program because we want to keep some of the original variable names for debugging purposes?
 B) I'm struggling to understand what is actually happening in the above statement and how `List.fold_right2` words.
 Docs for my reference: <http://caml.inria.fr/pub/docs/manual-ocaml/libref/List.html>**

 Which takes three inputs, `createTreeRight vars rands Ast.let(…)`.
 This generally appears to be mapping all of the variables inside of a `Let` statement with new variable names for all of their rands.